pvint/Starfish-idf/README.md

 # Starfish - Control PWM outputs via Bluetooth or WiFi on a Vintlabs ESP32 module (or other ESP32 device)
 See https://github.com/pvint/Starfish-Android for the Android App

+_Note: I've been using this for a couple years, and it started off as a Proff of Concept really, but I keep adding to it (sometimes late at night etc), and it has gotten to be a mess.
+I'm beginning refactoring now, so it should be a bit cleaner in the near future._

 ### Configure the project

 ```